Bal des débutantes

-Le Bal des Débutantes, also known simply as "le Bal" (or, previously, the "Crillon Ball"), is a debutante ball and fashion event held annually in November in Paris.
-It brings together between 20 and 25 debutantes aged 16 to 22 from many countries, together with their parents and a similar number of young men.
-It started as a social event and was first held in the Orangery of the Château de Versailles on 10 July 1958.
+Le Bal des Débutantes, also known as le Bal (previously called the Crillon Ball), is a debutante ball and fashion event in Paris that is held annually in November.
+It brings together between 20 and 25 debutantes (aged 16 to 22) from many countries.
+It is based on the original social event which was first held in the Orangery of the Château de Versailles in 1958 but then canceled in 1968.

 History

-The ball was started as a social event, and was first held in the Orangery of the Château de Versailles on 10 July 1958.
-There were fifty debutantes; all were American.
+The original ball started as a social event and was first held in the Orangery of the Château de Versailles on 10 July 1958.
+There were fifty debutantes, all of which were American.
 For the ball of 1959, permission to use the Orangery came from André Malraux; the event was financed by the fashion and perfume houses of Paris.
 A hundred and fifty young women took part.

-The event was not held in 1968 due to the May 68 worker uprising in France, and was subsequently not held for several decades.
+The event was not held in 1968 due to the May 68 worker uprising in France, and it was subsequently canceled.

-The ball was revived in 1992, organised by Ophélie Renouard as a fashion event by invitation.
-From 1992 to 2012, it took place every year at the Hôtel de Crillon, and thus was often called the "Crillon Ball".
-It is now sometimes referred to simply as "le Bal".
+The ball was revived in 1992 by Ophélie Renouard as a fashion event when she worked at the Hôtel de Crillon.
+From 1992 to 2012, it took place every year at the Hôtel de Crillon, and thus was often called the Crillon Ball.
+Since the location is currently not fixed, the event is now referred to simply as le Bal.

-In 2005, Forbes described the ball as one of the world's ten "hottest parties".

-Le Bal took place in 2013 and 2014 at Hôtel Raphael and in 2015 was held in the Palais de Chaillot, which overlooks the Eiffel Tower.
-Le Bal was held at The Peninsula Paris in 2016 and 2017, and in 2018 and 2019 at the Shangri La Hotel in Paris.

-From the beginning the event has raised money for charities.
+The event also serves as a fundraiser.
 From 2009 to 2019, it supported Enfants d'Asie, an organization which provides education for girls in Southeast Asia.
-And from 2009 to 2019, it also supported Seleni, a non-profit organisation that finances research in healthcare for adolescent mothers.
-In 2022, it supported the ARCFA (Association pour la Recherche en Cardiologie du Fœtus à l'Adulte) of the Necker Children's Hospital and the World Central Kitchen.
+In 2022, it supported the ARCFA (Association pour la Recherche en Cardiologie du Fœtus à l'Adulte) of the Necker–Enfants Malades Hospital and the World Central Kitchen.